 A hugely popular boot with hikers pretty much everywhere, the Quest has almost single-handedly raised the bar in terms of hiking boots’ friendliness to our feet, so much so that these days it’s all but synonymous with comfort and performance.

-Salomon Men's Quest 4D 2 GTX Backpacking Boot, Detroit/Black/Navajo, 7.5 M US features a generously cushioned collar, breathable nylon mesh panels in the nubuck upper, a pillow-like polyurethane midsole, and a sticky Contagrip outsole with a deep, aggressive tread — and all at 3.5 lbs per pair.
+The Quest features a generously cushioned collar, breathable nylon mesh panels in the nubuck upper, a pillow-like polyurethane midsole, and a sticky Contagrip outsole with a deep, aggressive tread — and all at 3.5 lbs per pair.

 The bottom line?